folio-org/okapi/doc/guide.md

 If a module requires an interface 3.2, it will accept:
-* 3.2 - same version
+* 3.2 -- Same version
-* 3.4 - Higher minor version, compatible interfaces
+* 3.4 -- Higher minor version, compatible interfaces

 But it will reject:
-* 2.2 - Lower major version
+* 2.2 -- Lower major version
-* 4.7 - Higher major version
+* 4.7 -- Higher major version
-* 3.1 - Lesser minor version
+* 3.1 -- Lesser minor version

 See further explanation of
 [Version numbers](http://dev.folio.org/community/contrib-code#version-numbers).